 The above lens arrived safe and sound about two weeks ago.
 Unfortunately with crappy winter weather, work and ongoing health issues I haven’t had a chance to really test the lens.
 I can say that it is in excellent condition and looks little used.
-This version of the lens is the original variant not an STM or USM version.
+This version of the lens is the original variant not an STM or NANO version.

 The lens is fast focusing, and reasonably weighty.
 I don’t think I would want a heavier lens on the camera.
 The 600D isn’t considered a large camera body and lenses much bigger than this lens would quickly become cumbersome and front heavy.